Financial-Times/fettle/README.md

 > **fettle**
 *noun* - "his best players were in fine fettle": shape, trim, fitness, physical fitness, health, state of health; condition, form, repair, state of repair, state, order, working order, way; informal: kilter; British informal: nick.

 This library implents an asynchronous periodic check mechanism, and defines a way of configuring checks, and getting reports in a particular format.
-It is designed for use with monitoring and dash-boards in a DevOps microservice environment.
+It is intended for use with monitoring and dashboards.

 Ships with the [FT Health Check V1](FTHealthcheckstandard.pdf) schema format for report generation, but the schema is configurable.